yyandrew/tmux-presentation/README.md

 * Some reasons I prefer tmux over screen

 1, Status bar is much easier to use.

-2, Choice of vi or emacs key layouts
+2, Choice of vi or emacs key layouts.

-3, Much more accurate automatic window renaming
+3, Much more accurate automatic window renaming.

 4, Nicer session handling.
 You can do a lot more with sessions within tmux itself.
 You can easily switch, rename, etc

 one big problem of `screen` is it is not actively developed,The [bug pages](https://savannah.gnu.org/bugs/?group=screen&func=browse&set=open&msort=0&advsrch=0&morder=bug_id%3C&offset=0#results) have close to 200 unassigned items going back over 5 years.